pagkly/Zed/Investopedia3/Hard Loan Definition.md

 Hard Loan Definition
 ## What Is a Hard Loan?

-A hard loan is a foreign loan that must be paid in [hard currency](https://www.investopedia.com/terms/h/hardcurrency.asp), which is the currency of a nation that has political stability and a reputation for economic strength.
-For example, a country classified as a developing country may borrow via a hard loan [denominated](https://www.investopedia.com/terms/d/denomination.asp) in U.S. dollars.
+A hard loan is a foreign loan that must be paid in [[hard currency]](https://www.investopedia.com/terms/h/hardcurrency.asp), which is the currency of a nation that has political stability and a reputation for economic strength.
+For example, a country classified as a developing country may borrow via a hard loan [[denominated]](https://www.investopedia.com/terms/d/denomination.asp) in U.S. dollars.

 ### Key Takeaways